 The ICCA Bar Course entry requirements are focussed on attainment, not status, as part of our Fair Admissions Policy.
 If you’ve completed a law degree or a Graduate Diploma in Law, are passionate about becoming a barrister and want the best chance of securing pupillage, the ICCA’s Bar Course will allow you to stand out from the crowd.

-Applicants to the ICCA Bar Course must meet the following minimum academic entry requirements by enrolment on Part One:
+To study on Part One of the ICCA Bar Course you must meet the following entry requirements by the time you enrol:

-Applicants to the ICCA Bar Course Part Two must meet the additional following entry requirements:
+To continue onto Part Two of the ICCA Bar Course you must meet the following additional entry requirements before enrolment:

 To be eligible for enrolment, students must commence the ICCA Bar Course within five years of 31 December of the year in which they completed their academic component (i.e. their undergraduate law degree or GDL).
 This is a BSB requirement designed to prevent students proceeding to Bar training with out-of-date legal knowledge.